GriffFerguson/FizzBuzz/README.md

 - output "Buzz" if a number is divisible by 5
 - output "FizzBuzz" if a number is divisible by 3 and 5

 This is a repository of FizzBuzz created in various languages/runtimes.
+All examples were designed to calculate up to any number instead of up to the typical 100.